hacktivist123/sheddy-xyz/content/posts/Higher-Order-Components-in-React.md

 description: 'React is a fantastic Javascript library for building rich user interfaces, it provides a great component abstraction for organising your interfaces into well-functioning code but what about the look and feel of the app?
 In the browser, the look and feel of the app are mostly defined by CSS which is a means of styling our web applications and websites.
 There are various ways of styling React components from using stylesheets to using external styling libraries etc.'
 ---

-This article was originally published by myself on [Smashing Magazine](https://sheddy.xyz)

 ## Quick Summary